My trip to Thailand in 2011 impacted my life in many ways.

 And, finally, I tried so many new things.
 I snorkeled, I sang karaoke, I tried food I’d never heard of, I did it all.

 Before I went to Thailand, I had always been a mild salsa kind of girl.
 I’d ask at restaurants if things were spicy and if they were I’d always give it a big “NO”.
-Once I got to Thailand, I felt a bit more open minded and gave spicy food a try and by the end the of the trip I was having “chilli-offs” with David to see who could handle the most spicy food.
+Once I got to Thailand, I felt a bit more open-minded and gave spicy food a try and by the end the of the trip I was having “chili-offs” with David to see who could handle the spiciest food.
 To this day, I have one or two spicy meals A DAY.

 Our trip to Thailand lasted for 3 weeks and, within that time, we visited Bangkok, Chiang Mai, and Koh Chang.
 I’ll break down each place we stayed and a few things we did in this 3-part blog series, starting with Bangkok.

 We rented an apartment in Bangkok for the full 3 weeks and stayed near family friends.

 Bangkok is an incredibly exciting and bustling city with a population of over 6 million people.
 The traffic was some of the most insane traffic I’ve ever seen and the markets were overflowing with people.

 Here are a few of the main things we did in Bangkok:

 Visit Wat Phra Kaew (the Temple of the Emerald Buddha)

 I could not believe my eyes when walking through the Wat Phra Kaew.
 The bold, bright colors mixed with the stunning gold were unlike anything I’d ever seen.
 The temple was so intricate and every detail was made to perfection.
 It is a MUST SEE if you are in Bangkok.
 Even though it was over 100 degrees that day, none of us cared because it was completely worth it.